SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry.md

 ### Windows - Overview

-The **Windows - Overview** dashboard provides insights into fatal or warning messages, policy changes, system restarts and changes to administrative groups.
+The **Windows - Overview** dashboard provides insights into fatal or warning messages, policy changes, system restarts, and changes to administrative groups.

 Use this dashboard to: